nickcox/cd-extras/cd-extras/about_Cd-Extras.help.txt

 ### OS X & Linux

 Functionality is tested and should work on non-Windows operating systems.
-It's entirely likely you'll encounter some rough edges, though.
+It's entirely possible you'll encounter some rough edges, though.
 In particular you'll notice that _cd-extras_ is quite permissive with respect to the casing of paths; this means path shortening won't work in cases where multiple possible path abbreviations differ only by case.